AltspaceVR/AltspaceSDK-wiki/Your-First-Altspace-App.md

 README.md
 README.html
 ```
 You could start building your app in this AltspaceSDK directory.
 However, we recommend you **copy the SDK files into another directory** referenced by your app.
-This will make your app more self-contained, and allow you to `git pull` changes from the AltspaceSDK repo without affecting your app.
-Keep in mind this SDK is in BETA status and could change frequently, including non-backwards-compatible upgrades or discontinuing support for older versions.
+This will make your app more self-contained, and allows you to `git pull` updates from the AltspaceSDK repo without affecting the files used by your app.

 For example, we create a MyFirstApp directory and copy SDK files as follows.
 ```